Mapping quantum Hall edge states in graphene by scanning tunneling microscopy

-Besides the LDOS lines belonging to $m$-states of different LL$n$, the measured $dI/dV$ curves (Fig.~\ref{Fig1}a--b features lines that are tilted oppositely to the LDOS lines (lines marked "charging lines" in Fig.~\ref{Fig1}b) .
-They are charging lines \cite{Jung2011,Freitag2016,Chae2012,Walkup2020} with a tilt direction that is due to the fact that a positive gate voltage has to be compensated by a negative tip voltage (hence a positive $V_{\rm sample}$) to keep the charge in the TIQD constant.
-The charging lines are known to be caused by the Coulomb staircase effect \cite{Freitag2016, Freitag2018}, i.e., each additional electron in the TIQD changes the LDOS and thus the measured current abruptly by Coulomb repulsion as eventually probed via scanning tunneling spectroscopy (STS).
-The corresponding energy jumps of LDOS are directly visible in Fig.~\ref{Fig1}b, e.g., the ($m=0$)-states of LL0 and LL-1 exhibit kinks wherever a charging line crosses (see also Fig.~\ref{FigS6a}, appendix).
+Besides the LDOS lines belonging to $m$-states of different LL$n$, the measured $dI/dV$ curves (Fig.~\ref{Fig1}a--b) feature additional lines that are tilted oppositely to the LDOS lines (lines marked "charging lines" in Fig.~\ref{Fig1}b) .
+They are charging lines \cite{Jung2011,Freitag2016,Chae2012,Walkup2020} with a slope caused by the positive gate voltage compensating a negative tip voltage (hence a positive $V_{\rm sample}$) to keep the charge in the TIQD constant.
+Such charging lines are known to be caused by the Coulomb staircase effect,\cite{Freitag2016, Freitag2018} i.e., each additional electron added to the TIQD changes the LDOS and thus the measured current abruptly by Coulomb repulsion.
+The jumps in the LDOS associated with these charging events thus appear prominently in scanning tunneling spectroscopy (Fig.~\ref{Fig1}b), e.g., the ($m=0$)-states of LL0 and LL-1 exhibit kinks wherever a charging line crosses (see also Fig.~\ref{FigS6a}, appendix).
 Some charging lines exhibit quadruplets with regular distances as expected from the fourfold degeneracy of graphene (Appendix Section~\ref{sec:fixedlateral}).\cite{Freitag2016}

-Notice, that the most prominent charging lines cross the LDOS features marked LL$n$ at the right end of their plateaus at $E_{\rm F}$ (Fig.~\ref{Fig1}a, b).
+The most prominent charging lines cross the LDOS features marked LL$n$ at the right end of their plateaus at $E_{\rm F}$ (Fig.~\ref{Fig1}a, b, Fig.~\ref{FigS6b}, appendix).
 Weaker charging lines follow towards the left (i.e., for smaller $V_{\mathrm{gate}}$.
-This again classifies the TIQD as hole-type \cite{Jung2011}, since the ($m=0$)-state is charged firstly with highest impact on the probed LDOS due to its antinode directly below the tip (Supplementary Section S3).
-A more negative $V_{\rm gate}$ removes further electrons, i.e. charges holes into higher $m$-states of the TIQD, that have a larger average lateral distance to the tip center and, hence, induce less changes of the LDOS below the tip.
-We will use the charging lines for determining energetic depth and lateral width of the TIQD later on.
+This again classifies the TIQD as hole-type,\cite{Jung2011} since the ($m=0$)-state is charged firstly with highest impact on the probed LDOS due to its antinode directly below the tip (Appendix Section~\ref{sec:ParametersPoisson}).
+A more negative $V_{\rm gate}$ removes further electrons, i.e. charges holes into higher $m$-states of the TIQD, that feature a larger average lateral distance to the tip center and, hence, induce less changes of the LDOS below the tip.
+We use the charging lines to determine energetic depth and lateral width of the TIQD below.